tedsta/bab/README.md

 ### Thread-local optimizations

-On my x86 [System76 Darter Pro](https://system76.com/laptops/darter) laptop (is it free product placement?), criterion says that an uncontended `AtomicUsize::fetch_add` takes ~5.5 ns whereas a non-atomic `usize::wrapping_add` takes ~280 ps (1 - 2 clock cycles?), both with core affinity set.
+On my x86 [System76 Darter Pro](https://system76.com/laptops/darter) laptop, criterion says that an uncontended `AtomicUsize::fetch_add` takes ~5.5 ns whereas a non-atomic `usize::wrapping_add` takes ~280 ps (1 - 2 clock cycles?), both with core affinity set.
 So in our microbenchmark, an atomic add is an order of magnitude more expensive than its non-atomic counterpart, even with the affected cache line only ever accessed from the same core.
 Concurrent data structures certainly are not free.

 Bab offers hybrid concurrent data structures using thread-local optimizations to trade API convenience and implementation complexity for better performance.